grace-bioinfo/genomea_streamlit/README.md

 What makes GenomEA different is context.
 Results are interpreted by an AI assistant trained on East African genomics research, so findings are explained in relation to local diseases, populations and published science from the region

 Who is GenomEA For?
-Researchers and scientists
+Researchers and scientists;
-Graduate students in molecular biology, genetics and related fields Research institutions and public health labs
+Graduate students in molecular biology, genetics and related fields;
+Research institutions and public health labs;
-Anyone working with protein sequences who needs fast, accessible analysis
+Anyone working with protein sequences who needs fast, accessible analysis;